amrit123/React-Router-boilerPlate/README.md

 ## how to use it
 download the zip
-in terminal initialize with npm init.it will download all the package to start the app:npm run dev-server
+in terminal initialize with npm install.it will download all the package to start the app go to root folder and use the following script :npm run dev-server